 (b)(2)(C) a statement as to whether the defendant is in custody because of the order or judgment appealed; and

 (b)(2)(D) a statement that the notice has been served on the opposing party and the method of that service.

 (b)(3) Deficiencies in the form of the filing shall not cause the court to reject the filing.
 They may, however, impact the efficient processing of the appeal.

 (c) Duties of the justice court.
-Within five days of receiving the notice of appeal, the justice court shall transmit to the appropriate district court a certified appeal packet containing copies of:
+Within 7 days of receiving the notice of appeal, the justice court shall notify the appropriate district court of the appeal packet containing:

 (c)(1) the notice of appeal;

 (c)(3) the information or citation;